LTC Donald J. Hazelwood Jr.

 Assistant Professor of Military Science

 Born in Stroudsburg, Pennsylvania, 19 Feb 1956, he graduated from Penn State in 1978 and commissioned as an Ordnance Officer.
-He subsequently received his M.B.A. from Cleveland State in 2002.
+He received his M.B.A. from Cleveland State in 2002.

 He is a graduate of the Ordnance Officer Basic & Advanced Courses, Airborne Course, CAS3 and the Command and General Staff College.

 He has been assigned to several posts in the U.S., to include Alaska and Hawaii, as well as Germany, Saudi Arabia, and Korea.
+He retired from the Army after 28 years of service.

 His awards include the DMSM, MSM (3 OLC), JMUA, ARCOM, JSAM, AAM and other service medals.